invisible-garden/cm24-projects/ZKLP/README.md

 Most of them also were selected for learning grants to continue their work on PSE projects, further deepening their expertise in programmable cryptography technologies and open-source contributions.

-Besides that, Alex Padilla and Lucila Pastore served as the program coordinators in Ecuador and Argentina, respectively.
-Their leadership roles have provided them with valuable insights into what worked, what didn’t, and what needs to be modified or improved for the next editions.
+Besides that, Lucila Pastore was the program coordinator in Argentina.
+Her leadership role has provided her with valuable insights into what worked, what didn’t work, and what needs to be modified or improved for future editions.

 This gives our team a unique value proposition: the combination of having both completed the program and coordinated it gives us a comprehensive understanding of how to optimize the learning experience for this new format.